 What if you aren’t based in the UK?

-Despite the possible effects of Brexit, the UK remains a centre for business and commerce, and it is likely that an international business will enter at some point into a relationship with a UK entity.
+Despite the possible effects of Brexit, the UK remains a centre for business and commerce.
+It is thus likely that an international business will enter at some point into a relationship with a UK entity.
 If English isn’t your first language, creating a contract that both parties can sign is a difficult task and can leave you vulnerable to additional expenses.

 How can we help?

 As well as being experts in into English translation, we truly care about the needs of our clients.
-Whether you need assistance with a foreign language lease, or translating your documents into English, contact us for a quote.
+Whether you need assistance with a foreign language lease, or translating your documents into English, feel free to get in touch.